Alanmp1857/Dice-game/README.md

 The idea of this game is that you can roll a dice as many times you want before you click on hold, it keeps getting added to the current score, if the dice shows 0, you current score also becomes 0 and the turn goes to the second player, eventually whoever scores 100 at first, wins the game.

-The game of Pig is a simple jeopardy dice game in which two players race to reach 100 points.
+The game is a simple jeopardy dice game in which two players race to reach 100 points.
 Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player holds and scores the sum of the rolls (i.e. the turn total).

 # Game page